eli-rodriguezperez/web/content/posts/ortholinear-keyboard/ortholinear-keyboard.en.md

 them.
 And having the possibility of programming the functionality of each key has made me realize that I need no more than a 40% keyboard.

-I also have to point out that 40% keyboards are don't have to be all the same and being a 40% doesn't mean that it has to be ortholinear.
+I also have to point out that 40% keyboards don't have to be all the same and being a 40% doesn't mean that it has to be ortholinear.
 This is a photo of a keyboard that while being a 40% it's still a staggered keyboard.

 {{< figure src="/img/posts/ortholinear-keyboard/smol-keeb.jpg"